Due to a restoration period, TNI trails will be closed December 1st through March 31st, 2018. Thank you for your understanding.

 Use Rules & Regulations

-The Nature Institute must be notified in two days in advance for all photo sessions.
-Please email firstname.lastname@example.org with the date, time, and number of participants in your photography party.
+The Nature Institute must be notified 24 hours in advance for all photo sessions.
+Please email email@example.com with the date, time, and number of participants in your photography party.

 All parking for TNI is in the designated parking areas only.
 There are two such areas.
 The first is our main lot which is immediately adjacent to the Talahi Lodge near the entrance of the Olin Nature Preserve.
 The second is our lot located at The Mississippi Sanctuary in front of the office.
 Vehicles are prohibited from entering the grounds or parking in any other area, unless prior arrangements have been made with the TNI staff.
 No parking is permitted along the roadways.
 No idling of vehicles is permitted.
 On occasion, the main lot is closed for functions.
 No exceptions will be made for photographers or their clients during these functions.